ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 {{sec-dice-spdm}} provides information on how DICE and SPDM Evidence is reformatted into CoMID schema compliant expressions before being added to the Accepted Claims Set.

-Other Evidence formats may require format translation before being added to the Accepted Claims Set.
-A CoRIM profile, see {{sec-corim-map}}, may be used to define an Evidence translation function.

 ## Accepted Claims Set extension using CoMID tags